Grand Democratic Secular Front: History

 The All India Majlis-e-Ittehadul Muslimeen announced an alliance with Samajwadi Janata Dal Democratic ahead of the 2020 elections in Bihar.
 RLSP, BSP and PSP declared another alliance for upcoming Bihar election.
 However these two separate coalition of political parties merged and formed a brand new alliance named Grand Democratic Secular Front and declared Upendra Kushwaha as its Chief Ministerial candidate for Bihar.
-According to its leaders, the alliance was forged to converge the Dalit, OBC & Muslim votes.
+According to its leaders, the alliance was forged to converge the Dalit, OBC and Muslim votes.

 The bloc's ticket distribution plan gave due weightage to caste and communal representation in various constituencies.
 It was decided that the Rashtriya Lok Samta Party will contest on 104 out of 243 seats of the Bihar Assembly while Bahujan Samaj Party was to contest on 80 seats.
 The other members like AIMIM and Samajwadi Janata Dal were given 24 and 25 seats respectively while the minor players like Suhaldev Bhartiya Samaj Party and Janwadi Party Socialist were to contest 5-5 seats each.